 The Power Park Module Planning Matrix may have as many columns as are required to provide information on the different make and model for each type of Power Park Unit in a Power Park Module and as many rows as are required to provide information on the Power Park Modules within each BM Unit.
 The description is required to assist identification of the Power Park Units within the Power Park Module and correlation with data provided under the Planning Code.

-APPENDIX 5 – SYNCHRONOUS POWER GENERATNG MODULE PLANNING MATRIX

-Synchronous Power Generating Module Planning Matrix Example Form